novamining-official/proof-of-hashrate-commitment/README.md

 This tool aims to help cloud mining providers to prove their fairness toward the users of the pool and is designed as a microservice, docker images can be built via the provided Dockerfile.
 The idea is based on the liability proof suggested by Gregory Maxwell.
 Simply put, given a set of users of a mining pool and their individual hashrate, we encode this information info a merkle-tree data structure of which the pool publishes the root digest in the coinbase of a mined block, then every user is provided with its branch of the tree as a Proof-of-Hashrate-Commitment.

 Implementation details and tech specs can be found in _attachment_1_.
-You can create trees by PUTting a list of "Accounts" via the API, accounts are comprised of {user, balance, nonce} with balance being a floating point number.
+You can create trees by PUTting a list of "Accounts" via the API, accounts are comprised of `{user, balance, nonce}` with balance being a floating point number.
 Is also possible to retrieve a Proof for a user given its account and the stored tree's root-digest, likewise you can ask the API to verify a Proof for a given account.

-## Development

-The application is written in Scala and requires JDK8 and sbt.
 The data is stored both in memory and on disk, the disk storage is in plain text (JSON format).

+## Requirements

+The application is written in [Scala](https://www.scala-lang.org/) and requires [JDK8](https://www.oracle.com/technetwork/java/javaee/downloads/jdk8-downloads-2133151.html) and [sbt](https://www.scala-sbt.org/).

 ## Installation